k-rns/workshop_data_reuse/_episodes/02b_erddap_catalog_search.md

 objectives:
 - "Understand all the different factors for reusing online data with ERDDAP"
 keypoints:
-- "Open data is documentation and sharing research data openly for re-use:"
+- "Searching an ERDDAP data catalog can be done using a web page"
-- "Reusing data from another source can be challenging"
+- "Data can be downloaded in different file formats"
-- "ERDDAP provides the ability to download data in common file formats :"
+- "Constraints can be added to a dataset search"
 ---
 {% include links.md %}